 Navigate Plasma Storms - This objective's probe result applies to each Badlands Region where there is a ship.
-Thus, for example, a facility in the mirror nearest planet, etc. - See ties.

-Badlands Region is not affected by a flareup or maelstrom unless there is a ship there.
+Thus, for example, a facility in the mirror Badlands Region is not affected by a flare-up or maelstrom unless there is a ship there.
 A cloaked ship (but not a phased ship) in the Badlands triggers probing for, and may be damaged or destroyed by, this objective.
 See cloaking and phasing.